daattali/beautiful-jekyll/resources_pages/code_of_conduct.md

+---
+layout: page
+title: Code of Conduct
+---

-# MDS Leadership Code of Conduct
+## MDS Leadership Code of Conduct

 We include this code of conduct because we want to treat students respectfully.